kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/master_seed/installation/_index.en.md

 configure the proper object store and create the required bucket.
 Refer to the `config/prometheus/values.yaml` for a complete list of options.

+## Logging Components

-This chapter describes how to setup the Kubermatic Kubernetes Platform (KKP) logging stack.
+This chapter describes how to setup the Kubermatic Kubernetes Platform (KKP) master / seed logging components.
 It's highly recommended to install this stack on the master and all seed clusters.

 The logging stack consists of Promtail and [Grafana Loki](https://grafana.com/oss/loki/).
-Customers with more elaborate requirements can also choose to install an ELK stack (either via Helm or using the Elastic Cloud on Kubernetes operator).
+More information can be found in the [Architecture]({{< relref "../../../../architecture/monitoring_logging_alerting/master_seed/" >}}) document.

 ### Requirements